 It all happened so suddenly, I did not have time to pack anything I could not carry myself.
 I could not be helped, but I was so happy that my first dream was happening outside my besieged city.
 I was going to attend the Cairo Book Fair with the letters I cherished from my city.

-The farewells at the Rafah crossing felt like near death, my mother called out and her tears burned as she tried to prevent me from traveling out of fear of the unknown on the road.
+The farewells at the Rafah crossing felt like near death, my mother called out and her tears burned as she tried to prevent me from travelling out of fear of the unknown on the road.
 The Sinai Desert, the death penalty and the terrorists, the road was filled with danger.

 From the Egyptian side, the Rafah crossing was tough and because of security conditions, we slept in the cold.
 Oh, what is this pain, I thought.
 We stayed so close to one another to warm each other, but sleep did not come.